The Graduate School Handbook

 Changes to the current edition of The Graduate School Handbook include:

-- Announced the removal of the S grade as a graduate grade effective in the 2013 fall semester.
+- Provided confirmation of the removal of the S grade as a graduate grade effective in the 2013 fall semester.

 - Updates links and included new campus policies developed in the past year.